fluff4me/fluff4.me/CONTRIBUTING.md

 # if you intend to be making changes to chiri's default library, you might want chirilang to watch for changes to that folder:
 CHIRI_ENV=dev
 ```
 4. Run `npm run ci:dev` again.
-You'll need to run this again whenever dependencies are updated (which is pretty common, I update the chirilang lib a lot) — this runs `npm ci` and then links your local copies of the `chiri` and `weaving` projects.
+You shouldn't have to run this quite as often as with just the basic setup since you have your own copy of chirilang now.
 5. You can use the `npm run watch`, `npm run build`, and `npm run serve` commands as described in the basic project setup. `npm run watch` will watch the chirilang lib for changes as well if you've set that environment variable.

 # Contributing